 DigitalClone Component™ will be released in two Phases with the APA.
 Today, the Phase I of the DigitalClone Component simulator will allow users to manipulate public fixed geometry DigitalClone models selecting from an existing library including bearings, gears and drivetrain components.
 In addition, users may also be able to purchase consulting services from Sentient Science and Altair to develop their custom DigitalClone models.
-To learn more about this opportunity, email the APA and Sentient Science teams.
 At the Phase II launch, DigitalClone Component users in HyperWorks will have the option to independently build their own custom DigitalClone models within the APA offering.

 “Altair’s new partnership with Sentient Science is an exciting and promising opportunity that we are looking forward to growing,” said Brett Chouinard, Chief Operating Officer at Altair.
 “Altair demands the highest quality and accuracy from our solvers and solutions.
 The addition of DigitalClone’s product life-cycle prediction capabilities to the Altair Partner Alliance provides yet another dimension to this client commitment.”